Summer Study, Research, and Presentation Opportunities

 Issues in Political Economy is edited and refereed by undergraduates and publishes essays by undergraduates.
 This journal is published by Elon University and the University of Mary Washington.

 Undergraduate Economic Review is edited by undergraduates and publishes essays authored by undergraduates.
 It is based at Illinois Wesleyan University.

 The Columbia Economic Review publishes essays by undergraduate with an issue each semester.
 It is published by students at Columbia University.

 American Economic Association Summer Program and Minority Scholarship Program

 The American Economic Association's Summer Program and Minority Scholarship Program is now based at the University of New Mexico.
 A program begun in 1974, the AEA Summer Program seeks to prepare talented undergraduates for doctoral programs in Economics and related disciplines, by offering a unique opportunity for students to gain technical skills in Economics, and conduct research with prominent faculty.

-Pipeline Project, AEA Committee on the Status of Minorities in the Economics Profession
+Mentoring Program, AEA Committee on the Status of Minorities in the Economics Profession

 Contests for Students